 For performance reasons, if you make changes to pattern settings using configuration files, Codacy may display outdated messages for issues that have already been identified by those patterns.

 Configuring the repository root directory for analysis¶

 By default, Codacy starts the analysis on the repository's root.
 However, you can set up a different repository folder on which to start the analysis using a Codacy configuration file.
-This file needs to be named ".codacy.yaml" or ".codacy.yml" and must be placed in the repository's root.
+This file must be named ".codacy.yaml" or ".codacy.yml" and must be placed in the repository's root.

 1 2 3 4 5 6 7